 You should consider the poster as the first iteration of your work in which you present initial results, e.g. how your novel algorithm performs on one or two datasets.
 If your poster is of a high standard, you may already submit it to a conference or workshop.
 We recommend that you complete sections 1-3 within one month after starting your thesis.
 Section 4+5 should then be completed roughly within another month or two.

 Full- or Short paper

-Once you completed the poster, you will conduct additional experiments, and extend all sections.
-The resulting document represents the 2nd iteration of your work and should have around 4-8 pages in ACM Format (+ references).
-It should be completed around 2-3 months before submitting your final thesis.
+Once you complete the poster, you will conduct additional experiments, and extend all sections.
+The resulting document represents the 2nd iteration of your work and should have around 4-10 pages in single-column ACM Format (+ references).
+It should be completed around 1-2 months before submitting your final thesis.

 Bachelor / Master Thesis

 Once you have written your full paper, writing your final thesis will be easy.
 The final thesis will be basically an extended version of your paper, in which everything is described in a bit more detail, possibly but not necessarily with some additional experiments.
 The official guidelines at the University of Siegen expect a Master’s thesis to be between 60 and 120 pages, and a Bachelor’s thesis up to 60 pages, but in a very ‘generous’ layout.
 Those 60-120 pages would probably be equivalent to 30-60 pages in the ACM double-column format.
 Either way, page numbers are not set in stone.
 It’s the quality of the content that counts!

 If your poster or full/short paper is not accepted by a workshop or conference, we would expect that you publish one of them as a pre-print e.g. on arXiv.org.